'Where is the humanity?': Perth family of boy with Down syndrome urges minister to stop deportation

 "My assessment of these two people, Krishna and Aneesh, [is that] the tax they will pay in that period will exceed $664,000.
 So where's the burden to the taxpayer?" he asked.

-And with the threshold for medical bills set at $49,500 over a decade, Mr Rajan said that would be recouped "in a flash" via taxation once Aaryan enters the workforce.
+And with the "significant cost" threshold for medical bills set at $49,500 over a decade, Mr Rajan said that would be recouped "in a flash" via taxation once Aaryan enters the workforce.

+Labor has recently engaged an expert to undertake a review of the significant cost threshold.

 Priya and Nades Murugappan and their two Australian-born children Kopika and Tharnicaa - dubbed the Biloela family - were granted a stay after a similar intervention.
 Image: Supplied Source: AAP / Supplied